manasa-ally/azure-docs/articles/active-directory/saas-apps/ally-tutorial.md

 ## Configure Ally.io SSO

 To configure single sign-on on **Ally.io** side, you need to send the downloaded **Certificate (Base64)** and appropriate copied URLs from Azure portal to [Ally.io support team](mailto:contact@ally.io).
 They set this setting to have the SAML SSO connection set properly on both sides.

+Fill the below fields in Ally.io with the following information from Azure AD.

+Ally : Azure AD
+SAML 2.0 Endpoint URL : Login URL
+Identity Provider Issuer URL : Azure AD Identifier Public(X.509) Certificate: Certificate (base 64)

 ### Create Ally.io test user